crowdedpoem/TripleT/README.md

 https://prettier.io/docs/en/editors.html

 **Command-line**
-If you prefer to use command-line interface, type in the command
+If you prefer to use command-line interface, navigate to your root directory and input
-<code> npm install --save-dev --save-exact prettier </code>
+<code> npm install -g prettier </code>
+Once packages have been added, you may run prettier locally using
+<code> prettier /filename </code> to run prettier on a specific file or
+<code> prettier --write . </code> to run prettier on all files at root

+If you recive the error message on Windows 8.0+

+<code>Management_Install.ps1 cannot be loaded because the execution of scripts is disabled on this system.

+As an Administrator, you can set the execution policy by typing this into your PowerShell window:

+<code>Set-ExecutionPolicy RemoteSigned

+For more information, see Using the Set-ExecutionPolicy Cmdlet.

+When you are done, you can set the policy back to its default value with:

+<code>Set-ExecutionPolicy Restricted